Ultimate Guide to Jobs in Japan for Foreigners

 Always follow up after an interview

-If you are honestly interested in the position, you should contact the recruiter once you reach home and mention why you would like to join that company over other companies.
+If you are honestly interested in the position, any job hunter in Japan should contact the recruiter once you reach home and mention why you would like to join that company over other companies.
 I personally recommend interviewing at least two different jobs, so that when you express your reasons for wanting to join one company, you can use the other company as a basis for why company A is more suitable for you.
 Avoid sending an email by mobile phone; always send important emails by computer.

 The above applies even when you have already scheduled the following interview with the company.
 If you can write a memorable message, they are more likely to continue to think about you even after they interview more candidates.
 Applicants will usually remember the interview more vividly than the recruiter will.
 Recruiters often remember their most recent interview, particularly when they have multiple applicants.
 For this reason, sending an email on the same day or one day later is a great way to keep you foremost in their mind.